Israel foreign minister makes landmark visit to Bahrain | DW | 30.09.2021

 Lapid will inaugurate Israel's embassy in Manama and hold talks with his Bahraini counterpart.

-An Israeli Foreign Ministry spokesperson said the two countries would sign five memorandums of understanding (MOU).
-They'll range from agreements on cooperations between hospitals, and water and power companies.
+An Israeli Foreign Ministry spokesperson said the two countries would sign five memorandums of understanding (MOUs).
+They'll range from cooperation between hospitals, to agreements with water and power companies.

 "We see Bahrain as an important partner, on the bilateral level but also as a bridge to cooperate with other countries in the region," the spokesperson added.